-Do you have ankle swelling or know an elderly loved-one who does?
-Ankle swelling in an older person can mean a few serious things.
+Ankle swelling in an older person can mean a very serious medical condition.

 “If the swelling is new and only in one ankle, especially if the calf or back of the thigh is tender, see your physician to rule out a blood clot,” says Jacob Teitelbaum, MD (internal medicine), founder of the Fatigue and Fibromyalgia Practitioners Network.
 His latest book is “The Fatigue and Fibromyalgia Solution” (Avery Penguin 2013).